ssardina-research/nugat-0.6.0/MIGRATION-0.6.0.md

     *   there are 4 stderr in smgameMain.c from the old version of NuGaT ( need to replace with errstream? )
     *   check 'expand_bounded_arrays' overall implementation
     *   REMOVE ALL COMMENTED LINES, OPTIMIZE IMPORTS, AUTOINDENT ALL THE CODE
+    *   check all versions for cmake, autoconf, gcc, g++ ...

 FUTURE TODO